 An important part of Consumer Directed Care is about what you CAN do rather than focusing on what you CAN’T do.
 It’s about helping you to continue to live a good life at home.
 Even if you have had some health issues, the right sort of assistance can help you feel healthier and back doing more things for yourself.
 You can also buy extra services with your own funds if you want to have more assistance than is covered by your home care package.

 Some options that your home care package may include are:

 If you answer ‘yes’ to any of these questions, then you may be eligible for a Home Care Package and the next step is to be assessed by an Aged Care Assessment Team.

-Call our Brisbane office 07 3871 3220 and we will guide and assist you through the process to access aged care services.
+Call our office for Brisbane home assistance on 07 3871 3220 and we will guide and assist you through the process to access aged care services.

 Click here for more information on the role of ACATs and to find your local ACAT team or contact the Government’s My Aged Care Service on 1800 200 422 www.myagedcare.gov.au/eligibility-and-assessment/acat-assessments

 You may be asked to pay one or both of the following:

 You can call My Aged Care on 1800 200 422 to help you estimate the fees and charges you may have to pay towards your Home Care Package.
 Before you call you should have your financial information ready, especially details of your various forms of income.